 ANDERSON: It was the beginning of a Too Sweet relationship.

-DEVITT: It’s kind of almost like a secret handshake or secret acknowledgement to the past and the people who paved the way, to pay tribute to those guys and to help carry forward.
+DEVITT: It’s kind of almost like a secret handshake or secret acknowledgment to the past and the people who paved the way, to pay tribute to those guys, and to help carry forward.
 When I do it to Karl and Gallows, it feels like a secret handshake vibe.
-It’s an acknowledgement of a brotherhood — something we’ve been through together.
+It’s an acknowledgment of a brotherhood — something we’ve been through together.

 The Bullet Club Bone Soldier T-Shirt

 Bullet Club was starting to grow in popularity and size, due to new additions such as The Young Bucks and Luke Gallows.
-The Young Bucks joining the group gave them some extra indie cred and Tama Tonga was frequently away representing the group in Mexican companies like CMLL, recruiting temporary members and giving the faction some cross-promotional appeal that would later become a staple of the team.
+The Young Bucks joining the group gave them some extra indie cred.
+During this time, Tama Tonga was frequently away representing the group in Mexican companies like CMLL, recruiting temporary members and providing the faction some cross-promotional appeal that would later become a staple of the team.

-At Wrestle Kingdom 9, Devitt lost his IWGP Junior Heavyweight championship to Kota Ibushi and then the next night at New Year’s Dash, a returning Taguchi attacked Devitt, as revenge for when his former Apollo 55 partner turned on him.
+At Wrestle Kingdom 9, Devitt lost his IWGP Junior Heavyweight championship to Kota Ibushi.
+Then the next night at New Year’s Dash, a returning Taguchi attacked Devitt, as revenge for when his former Apollo 55 partner turned on him.
 This was to set-up a “Loser Leaves Town” match at Invasion Attack 2014, in which the two former partners would face each other, one year after Devitt’s betrayal.

-Bullet Club has now become a widely recognizable brand that has almost crossed over into mainstream appeal outside of the wrestling world, and it all started with four dojo boys, and the brotherhood of the Gaijin living together and trying to make a name for themselves in Japan.
+Bullet Club has now become a widely recognized brand that has almost crossed over into mainstream appeal outside of the wrestling world, and it all started with four dojo boys and the brotherhood of the Gaijin living together and trying to make a name for themselves in Japan.